 Immigration status

-ability of all new starters to work in the UK.
+The management is aware of Asylum and Immigration Act requirements and will check the ability of all new starters to work in the UK.
 Candidates are expected to provide documents confirming their status, usually a driving licence, passport, and NI number.

 This policy was adopted by: S4A

-Date: 23/3/20 To be reviewed: 23/3/23
+Date: 06/3/26 To be reviewed: 06/3/29

-The Out of School Club expects all members of staff to follow our Staff Behaviour Policy, which sets clear guidance on the standards of behaviour required from our staff and volunteers.
+S4A expects all members of staff to follow our Staff Behaviour Policy, which sets clear guidance on the standards of behaviour required from our staff and volunteers.
 The guidance aims to encourage staff to meet the highest possible standards of conduct.
 Club staff are in a position of trust and influence as role models for the children in their care, and as such must demonstrate behaviour that sets a good example to all users of the setting.

 Behaviour